Human Rights

 Human Rights in the Supply Chain

-- Contractual Obligations: We have implemented sustainability-focused contract clauses that highlight relevant policies, such as our codes of conduct and the AT&T Human Rights Policy, and legally bind suppliers to adhere to programs in a manner consistent with these policies.
+- Contractual Obligations: We have sustainability-focused contract clauses that highlight relevant policies, such as our codes of conduct and the AT&T Human Rights Policy, and legally bind suppliers to adhere to programs in a manner consistent with these policies.

 - Principles of Conduct for Suppliers: Our Principles of Conduct for Suppliers articulate our expectations that the products we sell will not contain conflict minerals that directly or indirectly finance or benefit armed groups.
+The principles also prohibit modern slavery, involuntary labor, child labor, prison labor, debt bondage or indentured or forced labor.
+Further, the principles establish expectations related to competitive pay, overtime and acceptable living conditions.

 - Accountability: Through our membership with the Joint Alliance for CSR, we conduct periodic reviews, audits and assessments to evaluate suppliers on their sustainability efforts based on survey responses that include questions about their human rights practices.